Mobtown Players: Mobtown Theater

 After years of struggle and knocking on the door of success, Mobtown was finally stable and achieving their goals when they faced their first major crisis.
-In 2006 Artistic Director and founding member Ryan Whinnem was accepted as a Director into the Masters Program for Theatre at Catholic University in Washington, D.C.
+In 2006, artistic director and founding member Ryan Whinnem was accepted as a director in the Masters Program of Theatre at the Catholic University of America in Washington, D.C.

 New Era

 After a long search of replacement candidates for the position of Artistic Director, the Company hired Alex Willis, who is also a graduate of the Johns Hopkins University.
 Wills had been a Board Member of Fells Point Corner Theatre for over ten years.
 She had also made a name for herself by directing dozens of productions for various theatre, including Mobtown, Fells Point Theatre and Vagabonds.
 Over the years, four of her previous productions have been named to the City Paper’s year-end Top Ten Theatrical Productions List, and the Greater Baltimore Theatre Awards named her 2005 production of Henry Miller’s The Turn of the Screw as one of the Outstanding Productions of the year.

-Willis’ first season as Artistic Director started strongly with her direction of Edward Albee's The Goat, or Who Is Sylvia?
+Willis’ first season as artistic director started strongly with her direction of Edward Albee's The Goat, or Who Is Sylvia?
 This challenging play won a 2006 year-end Outstanding Production Award from Broadway World.
 They also named Willis as Outstanding Director Award for the same show.
 They also presented actress Tiffany James with an Outstanding Supporting Actress Award for her work in the Willis-directed Inventing Van Gogh.

 Mobtown has made a habit of producing seasons with a wide variety of thematic content.
 In direct contrast to the serious tones of the Baltimore Premier of Pulitzer Prize-winning playwright Nilo Cruz's A Bicycle Country or Inventing Van Gogh or The Goat, or Who Is Sylvia?, the same seasons have also seen Mobtown present Ben Jonson's romp Volpone, a wild burlesque/vaudeville show, Skin (directed by Bradley Burgess), and Carlo Goldoni's Servant of Two Masters.